Are you struggling to brew the perfect cup of coffee with your Moka Pot?

 Starting with hot water in the bottom chamber accelerates the brewing process and reduces the chances of over-roasting your coffee grounds.

-Also, immediately remove it from the heat source when brewing is done; prolonged exposure invites dry heat into the pot, causing a charred flavor.
+Also, immediately remove it from the heat source when brewing; prolonged exposure invites dry heat into the pot, causing a charred flavor.

 Proper cleaning of the Moka Pot also helps prevent off-tastes that resemble burntness.